albertorg0/prices/README.md

 # Prices

-API to provides a product's current price given its brand on a specific date.
+API to provide a product's current price given its brand on a specific date.

 ## Getting Started